saltstack-formulas/rlang-formula/docs/README.rst

 ``rlang.macapp``
 ^^^^^^^^^^^^^^^^

-This state will install R language macpackage on MacOS.
+This state will install R language macpackage on MacOS (not implemented, no dmg available).

 ``rlang.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^